 The AF may request to delete 5G VN configuration by sending Nnef_ParameterProvision_Delete to the NEF.

-2. If the AF is authorised by the NEF to provision the parameters, the NEF requests to create, update and store, or delete the provisioned parameters as part of the subscriber data via Nudm_ParameterProvision_Update Nudm_ParameterProvision_Create Nudm_ParameterProvision_Delete Request message, the message includes the provisioned data and NEF reference ID.
+2. If the AF is authorised by the NEF to provision the parameters, the NEF requests to create, update and store, or delete the provisioned parameters as part of the subscriber data via Nudm_ParameterProvision_Create, Nudm_ParameterProvision_Update or Nudm_ParameterProvision_Delete Request message, the message includes the provisioned data and NEF reference ID.

 If the requester is not authorised to provision data, then the NEF continues in step 6 indicating the reason to failure in Nnef_ParameterProvision_Create/Update/Delete Response message.
+Step 7 does not apply in this case.